Uh oh. What’s Plan B?

 How do you get through layoffs?

-It’s better to let a portion of your staff go than to drive right off a cliff and suddenly have everyone unemployed.
+As much as you may hope to keep all of your team, it’s better to let a portion of your staff go than to drive right off a cliff and suddenly have everyone unemployed.

 Cut once, cut deep, then turn the corner and don’t look back